Crashr-io/docs/docs/points.md

 ## Conclusion

-Our points system is at the heart of Crashr's commitment to creating a sustainable, user-centric trading platform.
-By innovating beyond traditional token rewards, we offer a balanced approach that rewards user activity while maintaining the integrity and value of the ecosystem.&#x20;
+Our points system is to creating a sustainable, user-centric trading platform.
+By innovating beyond traditional token rewards, we offer a balanced approach that rewards users while maintaining the integrity and value of the ecosystem.&#x20;